costa-frankie/personal-website/README.md

-# my-personal-website
+# About this site
-A website I built to share my professional experience, projects I've worked on.
+A website I built to share my professional experience and projects I've worked on.